phishdoc/SPAAMS/preprocessing/README.md

 2. Run (double-click) ``ev2exports.vbs`` to generate Echoview exports and pull relevant data from Echoview files.
 3. Follow steps in ``SPAAMS/analysis`` to run the SPAAMS pipeline.

-## Figure Creation
-The SPAAMS pipeline exports a standard set of informative figures.
-Code in ``paper_scripts`` are individual scripts which created figures used in Horne et al. (*in progress*).

 ## Dependencies
 * Windows OS (for .vbs COM scripts)
 * Echoview